 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 Christmas is around the corner, and we can already hear the bells jingling to indicate their arrival.
-With winter hot on our heels, its time to pull up our socks and prepare for the merriest holiday of the year.
-Between buying gifts, sending out postcards and trying every kind of candy cane there is, you have a lot on your plate for this season.
+With winter hot on our heels, it’s time to pull up our socks and prepare for the merriest holiday of the year.
+Between buying gifts, sending out postcards, and trying every kind of candy cane there is, you have a lot on your plate for this season.

 With the list of tasks ever-growing, do not forget the most important part of Christmas, the family gatherings.
 Calling your loved ones for a meal is one of the things we cherish most about the season.
 And therefore, the table becomes the center of all laughter and joy.
 It should also be the center of attention, to display your feast and hard work.
-Which is why decorating this part of your house should be on top of the priority list.
+This is why decorating this part of your house should be on top of the priority list.